s3a-spatialaudio/VISR/doc/userdoc/binaural-synthesis-toolkit.rst

 '''''''''''''''''

 By virtue of the Python integration, signal flows implemented as components are not limited to realtime rendering, but can also be executed in an offline programming environment.
-%Because it is possible to access the top-level parameter ports of a component from the Python environment, dynamic rendering features such as moving objects or head movements can be simulated deterministically.
 Because the top-level audio and parameter ports of a component can be accessed externally, dynamic rendering features such as moving objects or head movements can be simulated in a deterministic way.
 In the majority of uses, this is most conveniently performed in an interactive Python environment.
 Applications of this feature range from regression tests of atomic components or complex composite signal flows, performance simulations, to offline rendering of complete sound scenes.